|Nutrition Facts (per serving)|

 Gather the ingredients.

 In a medium saucepan over medium-high heat, make the syrup by bringing the water to a slow boil.
-Add the white sugar and brown sugar and stir until completely dissolved.
+Add the granulated sugar and brown sugar and stir until completely dissolved.

 Reduce the heat to a simmer and stir in the pumpkin purée.
-Add the cinnamon and cloves along with the ginger and allspice (if using).
+Add the cinnamon and cloves along with the allspice and ginger (if using).
 Simmer for 5 minutes, then remove from the heat, cover, and let steep and cool for 2 to 3 hours.

 Strain the pumpkin and spices from the syrup using a fine-mesh strainer lined with a layer of cheesecloth.
 It's thick and will take several minutes to drain; help it along by occasionally scraping the strainer with a spoon.
 You should have almost 2 1/2 cups of pumpkin spice syrup.